 Here’s are three of the core components that are essential for managers when it comes to creating the framework for employees to succeed and be engaged:

 One of the most important things a manager can do is help develop their employees’ understanding of the shared purpose and collective goal.
 As Gail S. Thornton writes in the Huffington Post: “Effective employee engagement improves employee performance by helping align employees with company goals.
 Employees who have a better understanding of the wider corporate picture are better able to understand how their own job fits into the company’s business goals.
 Equally important, the better the company listens to its employees, the better it can align its messaging to the employee audience.”

-Employees have a desire to understand their purpose in an organisation and how their role contributes to success.
-The better informed they are, the better their decision making.
+Employees have a desire to understand their purpose in an organization and how their role contributes to success.
+The better informed they are, the better their decision-making.
 They understand what they are doing and, more importantly, why they are doing it.
 This leads to improved productivity and higher levels of job satisfaction.

 Focus on strengths

 Alongside developing understanding, focussing on employee strengths will provide a substantial boost when it comes to engagement levels.
 Research from Gallup found focussing on employees’ strengths rather than highlighting their weaknesses is far more effective when it comes to improving engagement and performance.
 The research found “a strengths-based culture is one in which employees learn their roles more quickly, produce more and significantly better work, stay with their company longer, and are more engaged.
 When managers help employees grow and develop through their strengths, they are more than twice as likely to engage their team members.”